mapbox/protozero/doc/tutorial.md

 own test code.
 This is done to make sure the asserts actually work as intended.
 Your test code will not need this!)

-Exceptions, on the other hand, are thrown by protozero if some kind of data corruption was detected while it is trying to parse the data.
+Exceptions, on the other hand, are thrown by Protozero if some kind of data corruption was detected while it is trying to parse the data.
 This could also be an indicator for a bug in the user code, but because it can happen if the data was (intentionally or not intentionally) been messed with, it is reported